fractastical/ar/notes/timing.md

                (after (do ,@body)
                       (assign ,name ,u)))))

-    And now let's compare an ordinary variable "foo" with an implicit variable "bar":
+    And now let's compare an ordinary variable "foo" with a parameter "bar":

         > (timeit (w/ foo 10 foo))
         iter: 2,615,291  gc: 196  mem: -9667968